 - Wound infection

 You will need to rest during the first week post-surgery and may be required to wear a surgical corset for up to six weeks.
 It is advisable to avoid strenuous exercise or physical activity for up to six weeks, although most people can expect to return to work after two weeks.
 You will have recovered in four to six weeks but if it is necessary to repair the muscle, your recovery will take a little longer.

 We’ve put together a handy infographic to give you some quick information about Abdominoplasty surgery.
-Check it out here!
+Check it out here or view below!